Misty-2409/CMPT_353_2026/Week_2/README.md

-# Week 2: Introduction to HTML and Node.js
+# Week 2: Introduction to HTML, CSS and Get Along with Node.js

 This week introduces the basics of HTML and how it connects with a Node.js server using Express.